CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 - Requires "point" type, and coordinates "x" and "y"
 - For "point" type "radiation", requires "amount"
-- For other types, requires "id" of terrain, furniture, trap, trap_remove, or variable name
+- For other types, requires "id" of terrain, furniture, trap, trap_remove, or name of the global variable

 | Field  | Description
 | ---    | ---